7 Major Medtech Trends (2021-2025)

 Search growth for “Pear Therapeutics” since 2016.

-Pear Therapeutics recently raised $80 million with a total disclosed funding amount of $214 million.
-Its current product portfolio offers applications focused on treating chronic insomnia and helping with substance use.
+Its current product portfolio offers applications focused on treating chronic insomnia and helping with substance abuse.

 5. More virtual reality healthcare applications

 Virtual reality (VR) technology can benefit the healthcare industry in a number of ways, including:

 - Medical training

 - Medical marketing

 According to a Verified Market Research report, the VR healthcare market was valued at $2.14 billion in 2019.

 And is forecasted to reach $33.72 billion by 2027.

 VR startups in the healthcare category have attracted attention from major players.